The Book Group

 The Book Group is a British comedy drama that was broadcast on Channel 4 between 2002 and 2003 and ran for two seasons.
 It was written and directed by the American-born, Glasgow resident Annie Griffin, who also wrote and directed Festival.
 It was the winner of two BAFTA Scotland awards.

 In January 2006, it was announced that screenwriter Andrew Davies would make a feature film adaptation of The Book Group for Film 4, but the project was never started.

 Plot

 The Book Group revolved around the life of American Clare Pettengill (Anne Dudek) who at the start of the series had recently moved from Cincinnati, Ohio to Glasgow, Scotland.
 She starts a book club to try find friends with similar interests.
 Those she encounters are not what she expected; a drug-addled, egotistical postgraduate student (and subsequently his neurotic and ever-worrying brother), an easy-going disabled man who aims to be a writer, three discontented footballers' wives, and a straggler who hides his homosexuality with an obsession for football.
 All of the members are brought together not so much by the books that they read (if they read them at all) but their own longings for companionship, and ambitions to better their lives.
 Some episodes are titled for the book that is discussed in the group.

+Books

+In each episode the club have a book that they are supposed to read and discuss.